rcsb/RNAView/README.md

 ## NMR structures

 The program will automatically pick the best NMR model according to the REMARK record of the pdb file.
-If there is no best model in the PDB file, it will pick the first monomer from the ensemble.
+If there is no best model in the PDB file, it will pick the first model from the ensemble.